a complete guide to electrical units of measurements blog's feature image

 Power refers to the product of work done and the number of electrons travelling through a circuit in a single unit of time.
 It is measured in terms of Watts (W).

-Standard Electric Units of Measure
+Standard Electric Units of Measurement

 The standard electrical units of measure are as follows: